 Alongside these tasks pupils are encouraged to be proactive in their independent learning.
 Religious topics are regularly debated in the media and pupils should look to read and discuss these articles with friends and family.

 At KS4, we are running a ‘Future Theologians’ programme for pupils who are keen to be involved in exploring and debating religious issues outside the classroom.
-We have also arranged for visitors from local faith communities to come and speak to pupils in order to support their understanding of the religious issues studied as part of the GCSE course.
+We have also in the past arranged for visitors from local faith communities to come and speak to pupilsin order to support their understanding of the religious issues studied as part of the GCSE course.